 Students are assigned ISS for a specific number of days depending on the student's infraction of our Code of Conduct.
 While in ISS, students will complete classwork as provided by their teachers.
 Administrators can release a student early under special circumstances.
-Students assigned to ISS will be escorted to obtain their lunch, which is to be consumed in the ISS classroom.
+Students assigned to ISS will have an opportunity to eat lunch in the ISS room.